 The selection committee must provide an unbiased way of ranking and seeding teams in college basketball.
-They must choose the teams that participate in March Madness each year.
-Their goal is to get the best 68 teams in the country into the tournament.
-Half of the tournament is made easy for them, with there being 32 spots filled by teams automatically qualifying for the tournament by winning their conference.
-That leaves 36 spots that need to be filled by "at-large bid" teams.
-These are the teams that the committee must select.
+They must choose the 68 teams that participate in March Madness each year.
+Half of the tournament is made easy for them, with 32 spots filled by teams that automatically qualify for the tournament by winning their conference.
+That leaves 36 spots that need to be filled by “at-large bid” teams.

 The committee goes through a long process that begins even before the college basketball season does.
-They divvy up conferences among themselves to focus on for the season.
-Every member watches college basketball closely throughout the season in an attempt to get to know as many teams as possible.
-They reconvene sometime in February to release an in season look as to how the top of the bracket would look if they were released then.
+They divide up conferences among themselves to focus on for the regulation season.
+Every member then watches college basketball games in their chosen conference closely throughout the season in an attempt to get to know as many teams as possible.
+They then reconvene in February to report on their findings.

-The Tuesday before Selection Sunday is when things really start to pick up for the committee.
-From then until the bracket is released, there are countless debates, votes, and potential scenarios discussed among the members.
+The Tuesday before Selection Sunday is when things start to pick up for the committee.
+From then until the bracket is released, there are many debates, votes, and discussions of potential scenarios with the members.
 In those five days, the committee has to finalize the bracket even though basketball is still being played in the form of conference tournaments.